jmccrae/lemon.patterns/README.md

 Note: `PossessiveAdjunct` is used to indicate arguments made with "of" or a genitive form, this allows constructions like "John is Betty's father" as well as "John is the father of Betty".

+## Specifying Gender

+Gender may be specified by following the pattern with an appropriate label, e.g.,

+    ClassNoun("Katze",dbpedia:Cat) feminine with plural "Katzen"

+The values for gender are `masculine`,`feminine`,`neuter`,`commonGender` and `otherGender`.

 # Verbs